LiyrAstroph/PyCALI/docs/usage.rst

 +------------------+-----------------------+---------+--------------------------------------+

 After running cali, there is a Python script **plot_for_cali.py** that can used to generate plots.
+To run the above Python script, one needs to install the Python module **pycali**.

 The script is as follows

 .. code-block:: Python